Spirent/openperf/doc/dev-guide/module-packetio.md

 > What happens is there is only 2 or less cores?
 The `m_receive` would not be updated, so packets could not be received?

->> So, this is a combination of a DPDKism and the desire to have inception work on the smallest system possible.
+>> So, this is a combination of a DPDKism and the desire to have OpenPerf work on the smallest system possible.

 >> The `rte_lcore_count()` returns the total number of cores that DPDK is aware of.
 This includes the master core, which isn't allowed to run any data plane traffic and and worker cores which can run data plane traffic.
-The minimal system inception can run on is a 2 core box, where one core is the master and one core is the worker.
+The minimal system OpenPerf can run on is a 2 core box, where one core is the master and one core is the worker.
 In that case, the stack and the tx and rx worker callbacks are all run in the same thread, so it doesn't make sense to use a queue to pass the the packets around.
 The rx_strategy_direct structure allows the receive worker to call directly into the stack when a packet is received.
 Obviously, the rx_strategy_queueing just sticks the packet in a queue and (maybe) wakes up the stack.
 There is a similar process on the transmit side, which is why the net_interface object has driver::tx_burst, which is a transmit function, as a contstructer parameter.

 >> A std::variant always contains an object.
 If you don't explicitly name a type, then the default constructor will instantiate the first type in the variant definition.
 So, when the net_interface object is created, m_receive contains a `rx_strategy_direct` object.